zephyrproject-rtos/zephyr/doc/subsystems/networking/l2-and-drivers.rst

 once the packet's Ethernet header has been successfully parsed.

-In case :c:func:`net_recv_data()` call fails, it will be up to the device driver to un-reference the buffer via :c:func:`net_pkt_unref()`.
+In case :c:func:`net_recv_data()` call fails, it will be up to the device driver to unreference the buffer via :c:func:`net_pkt_unref()`.

 On sending, it is up to the device driver to send the buffer all at once, with all the fragments.

-In case of a fully successful packet transmission only, the device driver must un-reference the buffer via `net_pkt_unref()`.
+In case of a fully successful packet transmission only, the device driver must unreference the buffer via `net_pkt_unref()`.

 Each Ethernet device driver will need, in the end, to call `NET_DEVICE_INIT_INSTANCE()` like this: